 Code of Conduct

-According to Law 6.A.4.a, the referee is the sole judge of fact and Law during a match.
+According to Law 6.5.a, the referee is the sole judge of fact and Law during a match.
 As this is an onerous and responsible position, it’s vitally important that the referee conduct him or herself beyond reproach at all times.

 SARRA Disciplinary and Judicial Policy & Procedure

 SARRA undertakes to uphold disciplinary procedures that are fair, just and equitable for all its members.
 The purpose of the regulations below are to provide guidelines in addressing unacceptable behaviour and or conduct.